hokagedami/checkout-payment-gateway-challenge-dotnet/ARCHITECTURE.md

 - Easily replaceable with database implementation
 - Thread-safe operations (List<T> is thread-safe for reads)
 - Returns null for not found (explicit handling)
+- **Idempotency support**: Lookup by idempotency key for duplicate detection

 ### Validation